 5. Monday Sales CRM

 Monday Sales CRM offers an excellent solution for organizing and tracking sales activities.
-Its customizable pipelines allow commercial account executives and sr strategic Account Executive to handle multiple customer accounts without complications.
+Its customizable pipelines allow commercial and senior Strategic Account executives to handle multiple customer accounts without complications.
 Built-in tools track communication history, ensuring no leads slip through the cracks.
 Automated notifications help enterprise sales teams stay updated on progress and tasks.
 Integration with apps like Microsoft Teams ensures streamlined collaboration between teams, clients, and C-suites.

 - Google Rating: 4.6/5